jitendra-jeena/Calculator/ReadMe.md

 # Calculator
-Project for creating simple Calculator using HTML, CSS and JS
+A simple Calculator using HTML, CSS and JS that performs elementary operations